Getting started on NXP

 Note: The Automatically create kits for all available targets on start option is available from Qt Creator v4.14 onwards.
 On older versions of Qt Creator, you have to explictly create or remove kits using Create kit or Remove kit.

 You could also set up the development environment from the command prompt.
-See Commmand-line Setup for NXP Boards for more information.
+See Command-line Setup for NXP Boards for more information.

 Flashing and debugging NXP boards requires the board to have the OpenSDA firmware.
 If an incorrect firmware is flashed, the tools may fail to establish connection with the device.